 Downloading apps and games for Daydream VR

 The third fundamental element of Daydream is the software itself.
-The latest major release of Android, version 7.0 Nougat includes all the technical VR underpinnings to support Daydream natively, however, to actually access the virtual world the first thing you’ll need to do is download the Daydream app from Google’s Play Store.
+Android Nougat includes all of the technical VR underpinnings to support Daydream natively.
+However to actually access the virtual world, the first thing you’ll need to do is download the Daydream app from Google’s Play Store.

-Once installed you can browse through Daydream VR-compatible apps, games and experiences as you would any other app on the standard Play Store, with offerings ranging from horror games, to 360-degree and 3D videos.
+Once installed, you can use this app to browse through Daydream VR-compatible apps, games and experiences as you would any other app on the standard Play Store.
+Offerings range from horror games and fast-paced action titles, to 360-degree or 3D videos.

 Companies like The Wall Street Journal and the BBC have created immersive experiences using their own original content, Warner Bros. released a Fantastic Beasts and Where to Find Them movie tie-in experience to coincide with the launch of Google Daydream and you can view the likes of YouTube or Netflix all in VR.